HUNGRY CHUCK: History

 Jim Colegrove, Jeff Gutcheon and N.D.
 Smart formed Hungry Chuck in 1971.
 It was their intention to form a band that played an eclectic style of music blended from root forms of American Music: rhythm and blues, blues, jazz, rock 'n' roll, folk, country and gospel.
 The LP, titled Hungry Chuck, was issued by Bearsville Records in 1972.
 The group recorded an as yet unissued LP for Bearsville that same year.
 After making those recordings the group went their separate ways.

 In 1978, Jeff Gutcheon joined Jim Colegrove in Texas to record Panther City Blues.
 Then again in 1982 to record an LP with the Texas rockabilly legend, Sid King, in Dallas.
 Jim, Jeff and N.D remained in touch over the passing years.
 In 1994 they decided to begin working on new material for a record.
 Jim and Jeff broke ground on the project in March 1995 in Fort Worth.
 In June 1996, Jim and Jeff joined N.D. at his home in Georgetown, Ohio for a session.
 In January, 1997, Jeff, N.D. and Amos Garrett came to Fort Worth, Texas where they joined Jim to record new songs.
 Six sides were completed and mixed in February, 1999.
-Arrangements have been made for these recordings to be issued on Cool GrooveTM Records.
 By 2001 Jim and Jeff were together in another band called Lost Country®.
 That group began issuing records on the Cool GrooveTM label.

 The LP with World Class Legs!

 Part of the group's Bearsville recordings have been licensed and reissued in Japan and England.
 As a matter of fact, the Hungry Chuck LP has been reissued in Japan no less than 5 times!
 There appears to be at least 4 reissues of the Hungry Chuck LP on CD in the U.K. retitled South In New Orleans, available through sources on the Internet.
 In 1996, Pony Canyon issued a boxed set called Bearsville Box Set that features various Bearsville artists.
 This set contains two previously unissued Hungry Chuck tracks.
 JVC Japan reissued the original LP plus the tracks from the BBS on CD in 2007.
-Apparently, Rhino Records has the U.S. rights to the Hungry Chuck recordings but to date has, for unknown reasons, refused to reissue them.
+Rhino Records reissued the original LP in digital format on February 3, 2015.
+It is currently available to everyone.
+Previously unissued tracks are available now on Band Camp (see links below).